 Overview

-On June 21, 2022, Cohen Milstein filed an amended securities class action complaint before the United States District Court for the District of Colorado on behalf of El Paso Firemen & Policemen’s Pension Fund, the San Antonio Fire & Police Pension Fund and the Indiana Public Retirement System which bring claims under the Securities Exchange Act of 1934 and the Securities Act of 1933, individually and on behalf of all persons who purchased or otherwise acquired InnovAge common stock between March 4, 2021 and December 22, 2021 in connection with the InnovAge’s initial public offering (IPO).
+On September 17, 2024, Cohen Milstein filed a second amended securities class action complaint before the United States District Court for the District of Colorado on behalf of El Paso Firemen & Policemen’s Pension Fund, the San Antonio Fire & Police Pension Fund and the Indiana Public Retirement System which bring claims under the Securities Exchange Act of 1934 and the Securities Act of 1933, individually and on behalf of all persons who purchased or otherwise acquired InnovAge common stock between March 4, 2021 and December 22, 2021 in connection with the InnovAge’s initial public offering (IPO).

 Plaintiffs claim that InnovAge’s IPO registration statement was materially false and misleading and omitted critical information about the company’s business and operations.